loomio/loomio_help/content/user_manual/groups/settings/index.md

 ### Members can notify everyone in group

-When ticked, any Member will be able to use features such as **send thread** and [invite people](../../threads/notifying_people/#send-thread) to send notifications immediately to some, or all, of the group.
+When ticked, any Member will be able to use **notify** and [**invite people**](../../threads/notifying_people/#send-thread), sending notifications immediately to some, or all, of the group.
 Unless your group is very big, Loomio recommends you leave this on.

 ### Create subgroups